 Using CDN to Accelerate Drupal API Sourcing for GatsbyJS

-Champions of this story: Drupal CMS, KeyCDN and GatsbyJS95x faster sourcing of Drupal JSON API data for GatsbyJS, thanks to KeyCDN.
+95x faster sourcing of Drupal JSON API data for GatsbyJS, thanks to KeyCDN.

-Blazing fast frontend
+Blazing fast frontend#

 For those of us building decoupled websites and apps, Drupal CMS provides a full-featured, state-of-the-art JSON API.
 It ships with the core (as of version 8) and requires very little configuration.